About me

 9. Do you have thoughts that keep going on and on …. in an exhausting loop in your head?

 I love what I do and find it extremely gratifying to work with young adults, as I learn so much from them.
-I don’t believe therapy is magic, but it is powerful and somewhat magical when I see my clients starting to change in the sessions and slowly getting to see for themselves the changes they were looking for when they began therapy.
+I don’t believe therapy is magic, but it is powerful and somewhat magical when I see my clients becoming more confident and compassionate towards themselves in the sessions and slowly seeing the changes they were looking for when they began therapy.
+(Therapy works, I have seen it working.)

-I have shared that I am neurodivergent.
-What that means for you is that if you are neurodivergent yourself, we will likely click, as I have seen this happening with all my past and present clients.
+As I mentioned, I am neurodivergent.
+This means that if you identify as neurodivergent as well, we will likely connect on a deeper level, as I have noticed this positive dynamic with many of my past and present clients.

-Things to know about me: Others experience me as quirky or peculiar, and I have a funny way of speaking (I was also told I have an accent).
+Things to know about me: Others experience me as quirky or peculiar, and I am funny (I was also told I have an accent).
 I am easy to talk with, and I don’t judge.
 Ah!
-And I am absolutely useless with numbers because of my dyscalculia, but I get there eventually.
+I am not the greatest with numbers because of my dyscalculia, but I get there eventually.

 Problems I work with: